-When the Plan has gone through all its processes (expected 2021), it will be a statutory document which will be second only to the East Herts District Plan in determining Housing Policy in the Hunsdon Area.
+Having successfully passed external examination and been voted on by residents at Referendum, the plan is now a statutory document which is second only to the East Herts District Plan in determining Housing Policy in the Hunsdon Area

-The income and expenditure of the HANP committee appears in the Parish Council annual accounts but, broadly speaking, it has spent £8,600 to date of which over £7,000 has been covered by the Government grant scheme to assist Neighbourhood Plans.
+The income and expenditure of the HANP committee appears in the Parish Council annual accounts.